 It’s often a misconception that eating a lot of fat will make you fat.
-But eating lots of fat (or sugar) will not make you fat if you’re maintaining a caloric balance or in a deficit.
+But eating lots of fat (or sugar) will not make you fat if you’re maintaining a caloric balance (see my maintenance calorie calculator) or in a deficit.
 I explain more in this article: Is Sugar Bad For You And Does It Make You Fat?

 Quality Fat Sources:

 - Fats (beef, lamb) from grass-fed animals

 - Egg yolks

 - Dark chocolate

 This macro is a non-nutrient and is not needed by the human body unless you’re just trying to relax or need some liquid courage to talk to that stranger at the bar you fancy.*

 In fairly moderate amounts, it is toxic and people die of it every single day.
 Remember that alcohol does contain calories, and for every gram of alcohol, there are 7 calories.

 Here’s a quick guide on a number of calories in your favorite beverages (source):